-47. Capital funding (as defined in paragraph 10) is provided on a financial year basis and must be used for the purposes intended, in accordance with the terms and conditions that apply (as set out in paragraphs 48 to 52).
+- 45. Capital funding (as defined in paragraph 10) is provided on a financial year basis and must be used for the purposes intended, in accordance with the terms and conditions that apply (as set out in paragraphs 46 to 51).
 The OfS will not make payments to providers in advance of need and thus providers must use capital grants in full within the relevant funding period for which they are provided.
-For the formula grants first announced in 'Capital funding for financial years 2022-23 to 2024-25: Formula allocations and invitation to bid', the relevant funding period is the financial year 2022-23.
-For competitive grants allocated in response to that invitation to bid, the relevant funding period is the three financial years 2022-23 to 2024-25.
-OfS funding must not uk.org/education/programmes/register/ by selecting the relevant profession from the drop-down menu under 'Search by profession'.
+For the formula grants first announced in 'Formula capital funding: 2024 allocations',23 the relevant funding period is specified in that document as: - financial year 2023-24 for providers that received a capped allocation of £50,000 through this distribution, as announced by letter on 21 March 2024 - financial year 2024-25 for providers that received a formula allocation as part of the updated allocations announced on 26 July 2024.